Skip to main content

 3. 3Confirm with vaginal cytology.Cornified cells (parabasal cells disappearing, large flat anuclear cells dominant) confirm estrus.
 Cheap, fast, complements progesterone.

 4. 4LH surge test (optional).A blood test that detects the spike in luteinizing hormone (LH).
 The LH spike triggers ovulation 24 to 48 hours later.
 Used when progesterone trends are unclear or when timing has to be exact (frozen semen, artificial insemination).
+Like progesterone, LH results vary by assay and by individual dog, so it supports the progesterone trend rather than replacing it.

 Natural breeding and side-by-side artificial insemination both use the same timing protocol.
 For frozen semen, breed 5 days after the LH surge (when fertilization-competent eggs are ready); for chilled semen, breed at 4 days.
 Most board-certified theriogenologists recommend two breedings 48 hours apart to span the fertile window.